auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 #### Optional settings

 The Pusher related settings are optional because the web application can function without them; it just won't provide real-time updates.
-If you have a Pusher account you can create an application to represent this sample and then include the following settings.
+If you have a Pusher account, you can create an application to represent this sample and then include the following settings.

 ```
 PUSHER_APPID=[Pusher application identifier]